 Read on for more info about Wendy and Sara…

 I grew up in a council house – the very one I was born in – in Llanelli, an industrial town on the coast of west Wales.
 My dad worked in the local tinplate works and my mum looked after us children full-time.
-When I was seven, my parents achieved their hard-saved-for ambition and bought their own place, and my older brother, sister and I moved down the road to a smaller house with no central heating and an outdoor toilet.
+When I was seven, my parents achieved their hard-saved-for ambition and bought their own place.

-By the early 1970s, I was heading for secondary school and we’d had a toilet installed inside.
-Heating, though, was still on the wish-list.
+By the early 1970s, I was heading for secondary school.
 I adored books, and up until the moment I got distracted by boys, I visited the library every week, encouraged by my parents, borrowing as many books as I could and reading them as fast as possible.
 All that reading helped me get a place at the local grammar school, and after my A’levels I took a degree in Philosophy & Theology at Lampeter, a tiny Welsh university.

 I don’t remember why I chose that course – English was my real love